The hierarchy of the chicken coop and how to stay in charge of the pecking order

 The results were so shocking, it’s reported that when he showed them to a conference of scientists, they gasped.
 The final generation of ‘star’ hens contained only three birds, and they were almost featherless; their success was achieved because they suppressed the productivity of the other hens in the cage.
 The missing six hens had been murdered by the top three, and even then the remaining hens continued to attack each other to the point where they were almost featherless.
 Egg production had dropped dramatically, far below the production levels of their superstar ancestors.

-In contrast, the team of hens chosen for their high group production were healthy, fully feathered, all got along, and their productivity had gone up 160% in six generations.
+In contrast, the team of hens chosen for their high group production was healthy, fully feathered, all got along, and their productivity had gone up 160% in six generations.

 “Muir proved that animals living in groups and bred to be more passive sustain fewer injuries and are more productive.
 For instance, chickens bred to be less aggressive don’t engage in as much pecking, which often causes severe injury and even death.
 The energy that animals used for negative behaviour or to avoid such activities is then transferred to production.”